 Introduction

 Arguments aren’t about who’s right.
 They’re signals that something deeper needs attention.
-This guide helps you move from blame to understanding, teaching clear listening skills, practical pause strategies, and repair steps that rebuild trust and connection.
+This guide helps you move from blame to understanding, with clear listening skills, respectful pause strategies, and repair steps that rebuild trust and connection.

-The real goal isn’t a conflict-free relationship.
+The goal is not a conflict-free relationship.
 It’s learning to handle disagreements in ways that bring you closer.
-The best approaches make room for human emotion and respect both connection and individuality.
+The best approaches honor both connection and individuality and make space for strong feelings without harm.

-This guide is a playbook for shifting your mindset from blame to collaborative problem-solving so you can turn conflict into connection.
+This guide is a playbook for shifting from blame to collaborative problem-solving so you can turn conflict into connection.

 Shift your focus from what happened to why it matters.
-Ask yourself: What core value of mine was threatened?
+Ask: what core value of mine felt threatened?
 What story am I telling myself about my partner’s intent?

-For example, a fight over a big spontaneous purchase isn’t always about money.
-Often it’s a collision of needs:
+Example: a fight over a big spontaneous purchase may actually be a clash of values:

 - Partner A: Craves security and stability.